leiquanzheng/LEAP/README.md

 - **Prefilling-based initialization:** Estimate layer redundancy from the prefilling stage and organize layers into redundancy-aware zones and groups.
 - **MCTS-guided acceleration:** Use Monte Carlo Tree Search (MTCTS) to explore layer-group actions and construct an efficient draft model for speculative decoding.

 During the initialization stage, LEAP computes redundancy signals from intermediate features and output distributions.
-Based on these signals, layers are partitioned into **early**, **middle**, and **final** zones, where different zones play different roles in feature transformation and acceptance length improvement.
+Based on these signals, layers are partitioned into **early**, **middle**, and **final** zones.
 Consecutive layers within each zone are further merged into groups to reduce the search space.

-During the MCTS-guided acceleration stage, LEAP formulates draft model construction as a sequential decision-making problem.
-MCTS adaptively selects group-level actions, including **execute**, **skip**, and **repeat**, and evaluates each candidate configuration through real-time speedup feedback.
+During the MCTS-guided acceleration stage, MCTS adaptively selects group-level actions, including **execute**, **skip**, and **repeat**, and evaluates each candidate configuration through real-time speedup feedback.
 This optimization is performed **for every instance**, allowing LEAP to adapt the draft model to each sample before fixing the best-performing configuration for the remaining decoding process.

 <p align="center">
   <img src="assets/leap.png" width="95%">